rusinek-wojciech/ulam-spiral-generator/README.md

-# Ulam spiral generator in java
+# Ulam Spiral Generator in Java

+Program generates the Ulam spiral of given size.